chevere/action/README.md

 ## Summary

 Action provides an object-oriented convention for working with [Parameter](https://github.com/chevere/parameter).
-The convention is the implementation of `ActionInterface` and the usage of `run()` method to define class main logic.
+The convention is the implementation of `ActionInterface` and the usage of `main` method to define class main logic.

 ## Quick start